techidaily/site-win11-tips/source/_posts/quick-guide-unlocking-windows-11.md

 ## 2\.
 Use the Registry Editor

  You can also disable the lock screen on Windows by tweaking the registry settings.
 But make sure to export a copy of your registry for safety purposes.
 It will help you revert to the previous registry settings in case of corruption.
-Check our detailed guide on[how to perform a registry backup](https://www.makeuseof.com/windows-11-automatic-registry-backups/) for more info.
+Check our detailed guide on [how to perform a registry backup](https://www.makeuseof.com/windows-11-automatic-registry-backups/) for more info.

 Here's how to remove the lock screen through the registry: